-Level I Violations
+Level 1 Violations

 A student found to have engaged in any of the following violations may be subject to a maximum sanction of college expulsion.
 Being under the influence of drugs and/or alcohol does not diminish or excuse a violation of the Disciplinary Policy.

-- 1.1 Violation of Probation Violation of the code while on probation, or violation of the terms of that probation. - 1.2 Disruption/Obstruction Obstructing or interfering with College functions of any College activity to include, but not limited to: the obstruction of teaching, research, administration, disciplinary proceedings, and other College activities, including its community service functions on or off campus, or other authorized non-College activities, when the act occurs on College premises. - 1.3 Failure to Comply or Identify - Failure to comply with directions of College officials, campus security, law enforcement officers, or any other official acting in the performance of their duties, and/or failure to identify oneself to these persons when requested to do so. - 1.4 Campus Demonstration Participation in a campus demonstration which disrupts the normal operations of the College and infringes on the rights of other members of the College community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; intentional obstruction which reasonably interferes with freedom of movement, either pedestrian or vehicular, on campus.
+- 1.1 Violation of Probation Violation of the code while on probation, or violation of the terms of probation. - 1.2 Disruption/Obstruction Obstructing or interfering with College functions or any College activity to include, but not limited to: the disruption of teaching, research, administration, disciplinary proceedings, and other College activities, including its community service functions on or off campus, or other authorized non-College activities, when the act occurs on College premises.
+Please note that children are not allowed in classrooms/labs/shops, unless their presence is directly related to instruction and the student learning outcomes for the course.

+- 1.3 Failure to Comply or Identify Failure to comply with directions of College officials, campus security, law enforcement officers, or any other official acting in the performance of their duties, and/or failure to identify oneself to these persons when requested to do so. - 1.4 Campus Demonstration Participation in a campus demonstration which disrupts the normal operations of the College and infringes on the rights of other members of the College community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; and intentional obstruction which reasonably interferes with freedom of movement, either pedestrian or vehicular, on campus.